+Although there are different versions of the Amiga's custom chips, all versions have some common features.
 Among other functions, the custom chips provide the following:

-- Bitplane generated, high resolution graphics capable of supporting both PAL and NTSC video standards. - On NTSC systems the Amiga typically produces a 320 by 200 non-interlaced or 320 by 400 interlaced display in 32 colors and a 640 by 200 non-interlaced or 640 by 400 interlaced display in 16 colors. - On PAL systems, the Amiga typically produces a 320 by 256 non-interlaced or 320 by 512 interlaced display in 32 colors, and a 640 by 256 non-interlaced or 640 by 512 interlaced display in 16 colors.
+Bitplane generated, high resolution graphics capable of supporting both PAL and NTSC video standards.

+NTSC systems.
+On NTSC systems, the Amiga typically produces a 320 by 200 noninterlaced or 320 by 400 interlaced display in 32 colors.
+A high resolution mode provides a 640 by 200 non-interlaced or 640 by 400 interlaced display in 16 colors.

+PAL systems.
+On PAL systems, the Amiga typically produces a 320 by 256 noninterlaced or 320 by 512 interlaced display in 32 colors.
+High resolution mode provides a 640 by 256 non-interlaced or 640 by 512 interlaced display in 16 colors.